wlsf82/protractor-webrtc/README.md

 # WebRTC Sample

-This is a sample project using real time communication with WebRTC and it was based on the following codelab: https://codelabs.developers.google.com/codelabs/webrtc-web/#8.
+This is a sample project using real time communication with WebRTC and it is based on the following codelab: https://codelabs.developers.google.com/codelabs/webrtc-web/#8.

 ## Pre-requirements